-A fee of \$26 per unit will be charged with the exception that students enrolled in ten or more units of credit classes at AVC will not be charged to audit 3 or fewer units.
-These students will be charged to audit more than 3 units at the \$26 per unit rate.
+A fee of \$15 per unit will be charged with the exception that students enrolled in ten or more units of credit classes at AVC will not be charged to audit 3 or fewer units.
+These students will be charged to audit more than 3 units at the \$15 per unit rate.
+NOTE: The per unit enrollment fee may change without notice, subject to mandates issued by the State of California.